Is There an AI With No Restrictions? How AI Limits Actually Work

 Shapes behavior during training

-AI avoids or softens certain topics automatically
+Avoids or softens certain topics

 Content Moderation Filters